Large language models (LLMs) are the main kind of text-handling AIs, and they're now absolutely everywhere.

-Large language models (LLMs) are the main kind of text-handling AIs, and they're popping up everywhere.
-ChatGPT is the most famous tool that openly uses an LLM, but Google uses one to generate AI answers in Search, and Apple is launching the LLM-powered Apple Intelligence on its devices later this year.
+ChatGPT is the most famous tool that openly uses an LLM, but Google uses one to generate AI answers in Search, and Apple launched the LLM-powered Apple Intelligence on its devices late last year.
 And that's before you consider any of the other chatbots, text generators, and other tools built on top of LLMs.

-LLMs have been simmering in research labs since the late 2010s, but after the release of ChatGPT (which showcased the power of GPT), they've burst out of the lab and into the real world.
+LLMs have been studied in research labs since the late 2010s, but after the release of ChatGPT (which showcased the power of GPT), they've burst out of the lab and into the real world.

-The best LLMs in 2024
+The best LLMs

 Click on any app in the list below to learn more about it.

-LLM | Developer | Multimodal? | Access |
+LLM | Developer | Multimodal? | Reasoning? | Access |

-OpenAI | Yes | Chatbot and API | |
+OpenAI | Yes | No | Chatbot and API | |

-Yes | Chatbot and API | ||
+Yes | No | Chatbot and API | ||

-No | Open | ||
+No | No | Open | ||

-Meta | No | Chatbot and open | |
+Meta | No | No | Chatbot and open | |

-Anthropic | Yes | Chatbot and API | |
+Anthropic | Yes | Yes | Chatbot and API | |

-Cohere | No | API | |
+Cohere | No | No | API | |

-Technology Innovation Institute | No | Open | |
+Amazon | Yes | No | API | |

-Mistral AI | No | Open source | |
+Mistral AI | Yes (Pixtral) | No | API | |

-Microsoft | No | Open | |
+Microsoft | No | No | Open | |

-xAI | No | Chatbot and open |
+xAI | No | Yes | Chatbot and open |

 What is an LLM?